thedude0606/options_copy_TB/PROGRESS.md

 - Enhance documentation with usage examples for advanced features
 - Consider adding more timeframes for analysis to improve prediction accuracy
 - Implement additional error handling for database operations
-- Explore additional data sources for historical price data as alternatives to Schwab API
+- Implement proper authentication handling for Schwab API in production environment